-Start planning your trip to the 2021 French Grand Prix at the Paul Ricard circuit on June 25-27.
-Useful information about visas, money, health and more.
+Start planning your trip to the 2022 French Grand Prix at Circuit Paul Ricard on July 22-24.
+Useful information about visas, money and health.

 France is the number one most visited global travel destination, attracting over 80 million visitors annually.
 The largest country by area in Western Europe has a lot to offer the traveler, and it’s worth considering a trip to the French Grand Prix as part of a longer itinerary.
 After an absence of ten years, the French Grand Prix made a welcome return to the F1 calendar in 2018.
 Hosted at the Circuit Paul Ricard in the beautiful Le Castellet wine-growing district in the Provence-Alpes-Côte d’Azur region of southeastern France, the circuit is close to the Mediterranean coast on the French Riviera and just 40km from Marseilles, the second largest city in France.